 Home Mortgage Disclosure Act

-The Home Mortgage Disclosure Act requires lenders to report certain data specific to the following:
+The Home Mortgage Disclosure Act, enforced by the CFPB, requires lenders to report certain data specific to the following:

 - Home purchases

 This takes into account the areas in which a lender is making loans.
 It also looks at various pieces of information covered by the protected classes we’ve been talking about throughout this article – with the goal of identifying potential lending discrimination, whether communities are being appropriately served and whether there are opportunities for investment in underserved communities.